SmokinCaterpillar/pypet/doc/source/introduction.rst

 After a while and many simulations later, you want to look back at some of your very first results.
-But because of unforeseen circumstances you changed lots of your code.
+But because of unforeseen circumstances, you changed lots of your code.
 As a consequence, you can no longer use your old data, but you need to write a hacky converter to format your previous results to your new needs.
 The more complexity you add to your simulations, the worse it gets, and you spend way